The Abell Flute

 - Insurance and postage for shipping within the USA.

-Prices for gold mechanism, ornamental engraving, and custom orders on request.
+Prices for ornamental engraving and custom orders on request.

 Current delivery for new flute orders is between 10 months to 1 year, depending on the specifications required.